Welcome to Year 2!

 Children need to bring their P.E. kits on Monday to be kept in school until Friday.
-Year 2 will have their P.E. sessions on TUESDAYS.
+Year 2 will have their P.E. sessions on FRIDAYS.
 (Please note the change of day!)

 On this days can you please ensure that long hair is tied back and that earrings are not worn.

 It would also be helpful to label your child’s PE kit with their name.

 Reading books will be changed on Mondays & Thursdays.

 Please make a record of every time your child reads because if they read 20 times within a month, they will receive a golden ticket.